orlagh-sweeney/the-big-review/README.md

 The following validators were used to test the code:
 - [W3C Markup Validator](https://validator.w3.org/): No errors were reported when passing the final HTML code through the validator.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): No errors were reported when passing the final CSS code through the validator. <br>
-- [JSHint](https://jshint.com/): No errors were reported when passing the final javascript code through the validator. <br>
+- [JSHint](https://jshint.com/): No errors were reported when passing the final JavaScript code through the validator. <br>
 - [pycodestlye](https://pypi.org/project/pycodestyle/): No errors were reported when passing the final python code through the validator.  <br>

 The validators were used throughout the development stage of the website as part of ongoing testing and at the end of the project to complete a final code check.
 Examples of errors and warnings can be found below which were all resolved: <br>